hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

 The `Funder` allows the participants to interact with the asset holder contract.
 For easy creation we build `createFunder()`.
-We start with creating a new Funder by calling `channel.NewFunder` giving the contract backend.
+We create a new Funder by calling `channel.NewFunder`, giving the contract backend.
 Then we cast the asset holder contract address to a perun address.
 Next, we create the actual depositor `ETHDepositor` that will allow us to deposit ethereum funds.
 Finally, the depositor and the client's account are registered for the specified asset inside the `Funder`.